joker-b/pi-connect-watch/README.md

 `python netwatch.py`

-and it will send reports every seven days
+and it will send reports every seven days.

+On pi2's you may need to use `sudo`:

+`sudo python netwatch.py`

+Running the command will give you a hint if this is needed

+Immediate Report
+==

 `python netwatch.py logfile_name`